invokelabs/objc.docs.invokernd.com/README.md

 ## Mac

 Ruby is already installed by default on Mac.
-From this point onwards, you simply need to install [Jekyll](http://jekyllrb.com/)
+From this point onwards, you simply need to install [Jekyll](http://jekyllrb.com/).
+If your ruby is out of date, you can install Ruby via [RVM](https://rvm.io).

 * `gem install jekyll`
 * `cd` path-to-jekyll-site
 * `jekyll server --watch --port 4000` - This command tells Jekyll to spin off a standalone webserver.
+If you encounter the following errors:
+    * "Unable to find jekyll x.x.x ... " - simply run the command `bundle install`
 * View the site at http://localhost:4000 .
 In addition any changes you make to the folder will be automatically built (this does NOT include changes to the less files)

 ## Linux